 - loss of appetite

 In addition to these symptoms, the spleen (an abdominal organ that stores and filters blood) may become enlarged.
-About half of those who have mononucleosis have enlargement of the spleen, usually 2 to 3 weeks after they are infected.
+About half of those who have mononucleosis have enlargement of the spleen sometime during the course of their illness.

 How is mononucleosis spread?